Change of Plans

 an intention or decision about what one is going to do.

 KPI: Key Plan Indicator

 I turned 28 this year, which means I have 552 days until I turn 30.
-That I must mark three decades of orbiting the sun with a “worthwhile” endeavor is absurd and irrelevant.
+That I must mark these 3 decades of orbiting the sun with a “worthwhile” endeavor is absurd and irrelevant.
 I know it.
 I KNOW IT.

-Yet despite knowing this, I keep evaluating each plan based on where it will lead me at age 30:
+Despite knowing this, I find myself evaluating each plan based on where it will lead me at age 30:

 Writing a Master’s Thesis at age 30?

 Leading a design research lab at age 30?

 Leading a creative team at age 30?